- When creating a new account do I have to enter a form of payment on file? Or can I write Janney & Janney a check for services rendered?

 - What options do I have for methods of payment on my Janney Account?

 – The payment options offered are: Credit Card payment ran on a daily basis or ACH (Debit) payment ran on a weekly basis.
-The third option is Open Credit with a credit card on file in case of non-payment.
-This requires an application process and will only be granted to a select few.

 - What are the different convenience charges on fees advanced associated with each form of payment?